English Department, Ain Shams University, Cairo, Thursday, 5th December 1974

 You may say that the afore-mentioned example of my novel sounds as if it might make this mistake: it is actually more complicated than that.
 My protagonist is writing about himself 30 years ago in terms that his younger self would not recognise or understand.
 But I (Newby) am setting down his words for him and making it clear that his older, mature self is rather coarse and disillusioned – whereas I am neither.
 How do I do this?
 By plainly getting the speaker to record events and conversations that he plainly doesn’t quiet understand, but which the reader will.
 This three cornered relationship between reader, novelist and central figure, is crucial in the story.

 A real novel makes you respond with all your mind, and not just a part of it.
 A light farce appeals to that part of you that wants to be distracted and entertained, even to the extent of escaping from ordinary life.
-Anything that sets out with the assumption the world is other than it is, or that the intelligent reader is not as he or she is – that is not good writing.
+Anything that sets out with the assumption the world is other than it is, or that the intelligent reader is not as he is – that is not good writing.

 What sort of person is the intelligent reader?
-He or she will be interested in the world – politics, international relations and problems; general ideas, scientific advances, etc. Such a reader does not necessarily look to novels for special wisdom about these matters, but he or she does bring a certain experience to the reader, and will measure the story and ideas it expresses against that experience.
+He will be interested in the world – politics, international relations and problems; general ideas, scientific advances, etc. Such a reader does not necessarily look to novels for special wisdom about these matters, but he does bring a certain experience to the reader, and will measure the story and ideas it expresses against that experience.
 Such a reader will not be interested in the trivialising of great problems; or stories where marriage is presented as the final happy ending; or wish-fulfilment stories, neurotic stories where the worst always happens, stories in which one says ‘people are just not like that’; false cheerfulness, false pessimism, or ignorance of the world.

 Reading a novel is a test of one’s own experience and imagination; and one’s own grasp of moral values.
 The reading, with discrimination, of a great novel is to have one’s understanding of life enhanced, possibly changed.